seinecle/blog/_posts/2022-08-09-java-for-frontend-indie-app.md

 2. it handles advanced cases of actions on html pages, super easily:
   * updating parts of the the page when a button is clicked?
 Just add [an `update` property](https://github.com/seinecle/nocodefunctions/blob/0fb9a250f4e33559b5e835d241e0974de7047068/src/main/webapp/index.xhtml#L215) to your button, followed by the id of the component to be refreshed
+  * still on this question of updating / dynamic content: I just love the simplicity with JSF to have the frontend update the backend, the frontend updating itself, or the backend updating the frontend, which are basic requirements of a web app.
   * have a user upload a file, or multiple files, with conditions on the types of size of files, [in one line with clear parameters](https://github.com/seinecle/nocodefunctions/blob/0fb9a250f4e33559b5e835d241e0974de7047068/src/main/webapp/import_your_structured_data_two_columns.xhtml#L68).
   * powering your website with multiple languages?
 Add a [`<f:view>`](https://github.com/seinecle/nocodefunctions/blob/0fb9a250f4e33559b5e835d241e0974de7047068/src/main/webapp/who.xhtml#L8) tag in your html, and retrieve the user language [with a single line in the backend](https://github.com/seinecle/nocodefunctions/blob/0fb9a250f4e33559b5e835d241e0974de7047068/src/main/java/net/clementlevallois/nocodeapp/web/front/backingbeans/ActiveLocale.java#L40)
   * etc, etc.

 3. You can add and mix html tags, JS scripts, and css, and it is SEO friendly

 You have full control on the html produced by JSF and can always add vanilla html and js.
-This makes for a an easy way to collaborate with designers and front-end developers who don't know about JSF.
-I have tried it myself: as I suck in CSS, I got some help by a designer who could work on the front-end I had developed with JSF, without any difficulty finding their way and making the modifications they needed.
+This makes for a an easy way to collaborate with designers and front-end developers who don't know nor care about JSF.
+I have tried it myself: as I suck in CSS, I got some help by a designer who could work on the html pages I had developed with JSF, without any difficulty finding their way and making the modifications they needed.

 # Primefaces: huge list of free components and themes for JSF